icco/coffee_shop/docs/notes.md

 Also, at some point I need to turn my makefile into a [rakefile][rake].

-Scanning through the source of KWord I found [QTextFormat ][qtf] which sounds promissing.
+Scanning through the source of KWord I found [QTextFormat][qtf] which sounds promissing.

 [qsrc]: http://qt.gitorious.org/qt/qt/blobs/4.7/src/gui/text/qtextdocument.cpp#line1629
 [rake]: http://rake.rubyforge.org/files/doc/rakefile_rdoc.html
 [qtf]: http://doc.trolltech.com/4.3/qtextformat.html

+# 9.11.10

+I lied, QTextFormat is not what I want.
+I've posted to the Qt mailing list to see if maybe someone can figure out a solution, because I am stuck.